-- Design for maintainability team structure. - Demonstrating the integrative design process via correspondences, meeting agenda, minutes of meeting etc. recorded during the design charrettes. - Design for maintainability report summarising the maintainability strategies targeted for the project.
+- Stakeholders involved in the discussion on Design for maintainability . - Demonstrating the integrative design process via correspondences, meeting agenda, minutes of meeting etc. recorded during the design charrettes.

-- Updated design for maintainability report including the evidence for implementing design for maintainability solutions. - Submit as-built drawings, photographs, and/or O&M manuals highlighting the maintainability features installed on site.
+- Design for maintainability report. - Submit as-built drawings, photographs, and/or O&M manuals highlighting the maintainability features installed on site.